-Grease and flour a 9- by- 5-inch loaf pan.
+Grease and flour a 9 x 5-inch loaf pan.

-In a large mixing bowl, whisk together the flour, baking powder, soda, salt, and sugar until well blended.
-Stir in the nuts and chopped cranberries.
+In a large mixing bowl, whisk together the flour, baking powder, baking soda, salt, and sugar until well blended.
+Stir in the pecans and chopped cranberries.
 With a wooden spoon, mix until ingredients are blended.

 Put 3 tablespoons of the orange juice and 1 teaspoon of orange zest in a small bowl; set aside.

 Combine the remaining orange zest, orange juice, and the 4 tablespoons of melted butter.
 Whisk in the egg.
 Pour over dry ingredients and mix just until all ingredients are dampened.
 Do not overmix.

 Spoon the batter into the prepared loaf pan.